 The elected Council for Hornsby Shire is made up of 10 local residents: a popularly elected mayor and nine elected councillors.

 The role of councillors is to direct and control the affairs of Council, representing the interests of residents while providing leadership and guidance to the community.
 The majority of decisions are made at Council meetings, which are held each month.
 It is the mayor’s role to preside at these meetings and act as the public face of Council.
-See the Councillors page for more information about the current Council.

 For further information, please contact Council's Administration Centre on (02) 9847 6666, or email firstname.lastname@example.org.